 What is a home gym?

-- 25plus exercises that cover the entire body
+- FULL BODY WORKOUT: 25 plus exercises that cover the entire body.

-- Multiple cable pulley position allows you to easily change the angle of resistance and increase effectiveness of many exercises
+- PULLEY POSITIONS: Multiple cable pulley position allows you to easily change the angle of resistance and increase effectiveness of many exercises.

 A home gym is a well-equipped and independently operated structure or room within a private residence.
 Home gyms can take up a significant amount of space and cost thousands of dollars to buy.